-We live in the age of electronic media.
+We live in the age of digital media.
 Social media, video services, podcasts, 24-hour news channels, and a myriad of instant update services both online and on your phone now form the world of information sharing.

 But unless we can trust the people who choose which information is sent our way, we cannot be sure we are getting the information we really need.
 That's where you come in; that's why Communication Arts Degree programs are in such high demand.

 As a Communication Arts major at Franciscan University, you will learn how to be part of the global information and entertainment industry.
 You'll learn about the mass and social media in both theory and practice.
+The degree integrates theory while being creation-driven.

 However you focus your studies at Franciscan, you will not only receive your Communication Arts Bachelor's Degree, but will also be equipped with the knowledge, experience, and skill needed to succeed in the communications field.
 You will also have a clear understanding of how your work as a communicator can serve the Church and culture.